 Introduced in 1901.
 Discontinued in 1907.
 Blue decks show up with some regularity, but I have never seen a red deck or even a red single (except the red sample card shown below).

 An enlarged version of this beautiful back design is shown below.
-The machine depicted seems more like a motorized bicycle (or what was called a “moped” in the 1970’s) than a motorcycle to me, but I’m not an expert on early motorcycles.
 Note the handlebar motif at the tops and sides of the card, and the sprocket in the center.
 Close scrutiny also reveals that this is yet another seemingly symmetrical back designs with a subtle “one-way” element.
 It’s the little shaded circles that surround the sprocket in the center of the card.

 Motorcycle No. 1 is one of several Bicycle back designs that were also released in the United Kingdom.
-Please click on “UK” above for more information.
+Please see the example, below, and click on “UK” above for more information.

 SALES DATA